CodeDoorHQ/codedoor.org/README.md

 # Codedoor.org

 This project contains the code for the website www.codedoor.org.
+CodeDoor is a technology based educational system.

 It's hosted on github pages and uses Jekyll to generate the static files.